 - Must be able to read and write the English language;

 - Must have not served as a juror for six consecutive days during the preceding six months;

 - Must not have any felony convictions or a conviction for any type of theft;

 - Must not be under indictment, legal accusation, probation or deferred adjudication for any theft or felony charges;

 - Must be a resident of the City of Commerce and reside within the Commerce City Limits.

-What if I would like to be excused from my jury service?
 You are exempted from jury service if you:

 - Are 70 years of age or older;

 - Have legal custody of a child/children younger than 10 years of age and serving on the jury required leaving the child/children without adequate supervision;